What is YINI and Why?

 🧯 Why does YINI exist?

-- YAML is flexible, but indentation can make it fragile.
+- YAML is flexible, but indentation can affect meaning.

-- XML is structured, but often adds more syntax than needed.
+- XML is structured, but verbose for configuration.

 Example of YINI code: